Skip to content

 Keyboard and mouse input

 This page explains how to read keyboard and mouse input when you build an interactive drawing with DrawZero.
-It uses simple English and many examples so that you can follow every step.

 from drawzero import *